-Authored on 20 February 2024
+Authored on 13 March 2024

-The passing of the Fair Work Legislation Amendment (Closing Loopholes No. 2) Bill 2023 ("Bill") marks the second round of reforms to the Fair Work Act 2009 (Cth) ("FW Act"), initiated by Minister for Employment and Workplace Relations, Hon Tony Burke MP.
+The Fair Work Legislation Amendment (Closing Loopholes No. 2) Act 2024 ("Closing Loopholes No. 2 Act") received Assent and became law in Australia on 26 February 2024.
+This marks the second round of reforms to the Fair Work Act 2009 (Cth) ("FW Act"), initiated by Minister for Employment and Workplace Relations, Hon Tony Burke MP.